icsa-caps/roc3/README.markdown

 ------
 We provide details on how to run the application on a unix based environment.

+First you need to download the repository.
+At a terminal window, navigate to the directory where you have placed the downloaded code.
+Type the command ``` cabal build```.
+This should build the executable.

 The executable is in `dist/build/roc3` and should not be moved to another folder.
 To run the application type

 `roc3 < name of roc3 file > < name of target file > `

 This will produce a compilable murphi source file.
 To actually do the model checking, consult the murphi documentation.

 Note: you can omit the extention ".m" when specifying the name of the target file.

 The roc3 language
 -----